What Is Strong Coffee?

 Let's first put a common myth to bed.
 Coffee needs to be analyzed scientifically to decide caffeine content.
 It is said that lower grade Robusta is higher in caffeine compared to high quality Arabica.
 Further, many argue that lighter roasts are higher in caffeine than dark roasts.
 This may be true, but the margin is so small that it is too insignificant to mention.

-Does roast level make coffee strong or not?
+Does roast level dictate coffee strength?

 That awful coffee scale we see on the side of packaging, (yes, you know what im talking about!)
 "1"normally indicating a light roast and "5" a dark full bodied roast.
 We go “Ooh!
 Number 5 must be strong, I mean it says: full bodied dark roast."

 Here are the cold hard facts; light roasts have more bean of origin flavours, where as dark roasts have more roast flavours.
 With dark roast coffees you get strong tastes such as burnt toast, tobacco, intense bitterness and burnt sugar.
 These are what most people associate with strong coffee.
-A well roasted light coffee which would be rated ''1'' can pack the same punch, with more delicate flavours (acidity and sweetness) as a darker roasted coffee with its bitter sweet notes.
+A well roasted light coffee which would be rated ''1'' can pack the same punch, with more delicate flavours (acidity and sweetness) than a darker roasted coffee with its bitter sweet notes.

-So what makes coffee strong?
+What makes coffee strong?

 Brew Ratio, Brew Time and Brew Method.